This extension adds 10+ visualization types to your Tableau toolkit that are not present in the “Show Me” function of Native Tableau.

 In the example dashboard I configured the Dashboard action like shown below:

-This will trigger selection of a spere or overlapping segment of the VENN diagram and act as a filter on the Target sheet (the Bar Chart with all customers).
+This will trigger selection of a sphere or overlapping segment of the VENN diagram and act as a filter on the Target sheet (the Bar Chart with all customers).

 Refresh